open/close all folders

-- Viciously parodied in this That Mitchell and Webb Look sketch, where the only reason they come up with for concealing the existence of aliens is that it's "what governments do".
+- Viciously parodied in a series of sketches such as this one, which highlights all the flaws in the idea by playing them completely straight, Circular Reasoning and all.
+For a start, the only reason the conspirators can come up with for concealing the existence of aliens is that it's "what governments do".

 - There's also one about Princess Diana (their only concern about using the watertight method of getting the chaffeur drunk, chasing him with fifteen hired paparazzi on motorcycles, and hoping that Diana doesn't wear her seatbelt is that it will be obvious that it was planned) and one about the moon landing (especially diabolical, as it turns out that the only way to convincingly fake a moon landing involves building a spacecraft and landing it on the moon).